binance/binance-spot-api-docs/rest-api.md

 If the new order placement is successfully sent to the engine, the order count will increase by 1.

+A new order which is not attempted (`"newOrderResult": "NOT_ATTEMPTED")` is still sent to the engine, and thus increasing the order count by 1.

 **Weight:**
 1